-The invasion of heaths into the cover sand landscape of the Netherlands is associated with forest degradation; first at small scale in open places in the original forest, which existed due to natural causes, followed by larger scale anthropogenic deforestations.
+The invasion of heaths into the cover sand landscape of the Netherlands is associated with forest degradation - first on a small scale in open places in the original forest, which existed due to natural causes, followed by larger-scale anthropogenic deforestations.

-People created and maintained the barrow landscape on ancestral heaths from the Late Neolithic until the Late Iron Age.

-- For these people, heath was not only economically valuable, but also culturally.

-- During and after the Roman Time, people continued with heath management, mainly by cattle grazing; the heaths maintained their economic, but lost their cultural value.

-Introduction of the plaggic agriculture system around AD 500 resulted in further soil acidification of the heaths and the development of plaggic horizons on arable fields.

-Deforestations during the 11th until 13th century caused extension of sand drifting and the introduction of the deep stable economy in the 18th century resulted in extensions of the drift sand landscape and heath degradation.

-- At the end of the 19th century the heaths lost their economical functions and were transformed into modern production fields.

-- The loss of the heath area was accompanied by the loss of soil archives.

-- Preservation of the remaining soil archives is crucial for the geological heritage and future research.
+- People created and maintained the barrow landscape on ancestral heaths from the late Neolithic until the late Iron Age. - For these people, heath was not only economically but also culturally valuable. - During and after the Roman period, people continued with heath management, mainly by cattle grazing; the heaths maintained their economic but lost their cultural value. - Introduction of the plaggic agriculture system around AD 500 resulted in further soil acidification of the heaths and the development of plaggic horizons on arable fields. - Deforestations during the 11th-13th century caused extension of sand drifting, and the introduction of the deep, stable economy in the 18th century resulted in extensions of the drift sand landscape and heath degradation. - At the end of the 19th century the heaths lost their economical functions and were transformed into modern production fields. - The loss of the heath area was accompanied by the loss of soil archives. - Preservation of the remaining soil archives is crucial for the geological heritage and future research.

 Acknowledgements.
-The study of the barrows resulted from the project "Ancestral Mounds at the Leiden University, funded by NOW, Netherlands Organization for Scientific Research".
-We are grateful to Jakob Wallinga (NCL, Wageningen University) for the performance of the OSL datings of the profiles Rakt and Bedafse Bergen.
-For the 14C datings of the barrows of the Echoput and the buried Podzol of profile Bedafse Bergen we thank Hans van der Plicht (CIO, University of Groningen).
+The study of the barrows resulted from the project "Ancestral Mounds at the Leiden University, funded by NWO, Netherlands Organization for Scientific Research".
+We are grateful to Jakob Wallinga (NCL, Wageningen University) for the performance of the OSL datings of the Rakt and Bedafse Bergen profiles.
+For the 14C datings of the barrows of the Echoput and the buried podzol of the Bedafse Bergen profile we thank Hans van der Plicht (CIO, University of Groningen).
 We thank Jan van Arkel (IBED, University of Amsterdam) for the production of some of the digital illustrations.